Posted by Mary Toms in Tax: International.

 Why Professional Guidance Matters

-Deciding whether to elect U.S. residency for a nonresident spouse—or determining the right filing status—requires careful analysis.
-These decisions can affect not only your current tax return, but also future filing obligations, exposure to penalties, and audit risk.
+Deciding to elect U.S. residency for a nonresident spouse, or just choosing the most advantageous filing status, is not just a matter of understanding the rules.
+These decisions can impact your current tax situation, future filing obligations, potential exposure to penalties, and your chances of an audit.

 Final Thought

-For more information contact Mary Toms, CPA, Tax Manager on Co-Leader of the PBMares’ International Tax team.
+For more information, contact Mary Toms, CPA, Tax Manager and Co-Leader of PBMares’ International Tax team.

 Be sure to consult with your financial or tax advisor on this topic as individual situations may vary.
 The information contained in this article or webinar, and any related materials, are for informational purposes only, and cannot be relied upon for legal, financial, tax, accounting, or other professional services advice.
 The content is provided on an “as is” basis and PBMares makes no representations or warranties about the accuracy or sustainability of any information for your purposes.
 For any specific questions you may have, please contact us.